Floyd Fields

-Floyd Cornelius Fields (born January 7, 1969) is an American former professional football safety who played three seasons for the San Diego Chargers in the National Football League (NFL).
-He was selected by the Chargers in the fifth round of the 1991 NFL draft with the 127th overall pick.
+Floyd Cornelius Fields (born January 7, 1969) is an American former professional football player who was a safety for three seasons with the San Diego Chargers in the National Football League (NFL).
+He played college football for the Arizona State Sun Devils and was selected by the Chargers in the fifth round of the 1991 NFL draft with the 127th overall pick.